NattyNarwhal/Colours/README.md

 * `Colours.Core` - The shared backend for any frontend.
     * Application objects - classes only really useful for building a frontend.
     	* `AppArgParser.cs` - A primitive getopt-like parser, used to pass parameters for init on platforms that support passing arguments to Main.
-    	* `AppController.cs`
-		    * *AppController* - The application's logic, the "C" in MVC.
+    	* `AppController.cs`  - The application's logic, the "C" in MVC.
 A frontend will have this.
     		* Events are fired whenever the result changes.
 However, for your initializing in your view, initialize the object, hook up the event, and fire your handler manually, as the first event was fired before could handle it.
-		    * *AppState* - Encapsulates the app's state, mostly for undo/redo and init
         * `AppPaletteController.cs` - An application controller for the palette management half.
     	* `HtmlProofGenerator.cs` - Makes an HTML page with a colour listing on it.
     		* This has room for improvement - maybe multiple listings?